Quick Answer

 While any decline in mortgage rates is generally welcomed, the 2025 housing market remained dominated by affordability challenges and political pressures.
 Many analysts described a persistent “lock-in effect,” where homeowners were reluctant to sell their properties.
 This hesitation was primarily linked to interest rates: countless homeowners still held mortgages secured during the COVID-19 pandemic, when rates hit record lows.

 Most Americans who sell their homes pay off their existing mortgage at closing, then take out a new loan for their next purchase.
-This process typically fuels the cyclical nature of the housing market, which thrives when the Fed maintains low rates.
+This process typically fuels the cyclical nature of the housing market, which thrives when the Federal Reserve maintains low rates.
 It’s easy to understand why a homeowner with a 2.65% fixed-rate mortgage from early 2021 would be unwilling to exchange it for a 6.4% rate on a new loan.

 How Mortgage Rates Shape the Housing Market